aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 -   Illegal AXI-Size (only full width 512-bit transfers, size=0b110 are supported)

 -   Timeout.
-Once a transaction starts, the entire transaction (address, data, and response) must complete in 8us or it will timeout.
+Each channel must complete in 8 us or it will timeout:
+      1. Once AW is asserted, the write data must be supplied in 8us
+      2. Once RVALID is asserted, RREADY must be asserted, and all data transferred within 8us
+      3. Once BVALID is asserted, BREADY must be asserted within 8us

 __** NOTE: If a timeout occurs, the PCIM bus will no longer be functional.
 This can be cleared by clearing the AFI.
 Refer to [HOWTO_detect_shell_timeout.md](./HOWTO_detect_shell_timeout.md) ** __